smart-edge-open/ido-specs/doc/flavors.md

 The pre-defined *orchestration* deployment flavor provisions an optimized system configuration for emco (central orchestrator) workloads on Intel Xeon servers.
 It also provisions a set of central orchestrator services for [edge, multiple clusters orchestration](building-blocks/emco/openness-emco.md).

 Steps to install this flavor are as follows:
-1. Configure OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+1. Configure CEEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
 2. Update the `inventory.yaml` file by setting the deployment flavor as `central_orchestrator`
     ```yaml
     ---